A Sweet Rabbit Hole by DARCY: Using Honeypots to Detect Universal Trigger's Adversarial Attacks: Preliminary Analysis

 \subsection{Attack Performance and Detection}

-Table \ref{tab:performance_attacks} shows the prediction accuracy of textCNN \cite{kim2014convolutional} under different attacks on the MR \cite{pang2005seeing} and SST2 \cite{wang2018glue} dataset.
+Table \ref{tab:performance_attacks} shows the prediction accuracy of CNN \cite{kim2014convolutional} under different attacks on the MR \cite{pang2005seeing} and SST \cite{wang2018glue} datasets.
 Both datasets are class-balanced.
-We limit \# of perturbed tokens to two.
-We can observe that UniTrigger outperforms others, achieving as high as around 98\% success rate most of the time.
-UniTrigger can also find just a single trigger that generalizes to most of the test examples.
+We limit \# of perturbed tokens per sentence to two.
+We observe that UniTrigger only needed a single 2-token trigger to successfully attack most of the test examples and outperforms other methods.

-Except from UniTrigger, HotFlip \cite{ebrahimi2017hotflip}, TextFooler \cite{jin2019bert} and TextBugger \cite{li2018textbugger} generate adversarial texts that preserve the semantic meanings of the original inputs.
-Specifically, TextFooler and TextBugger use \textit{Universal Sentence Encoder} (USE) \cite{cer2018universal} to ensure the semantic similarities before and after perturbations of the inputs are within a threshold.
-Without such constraint, UniTrigger might have an advantage and lead to many more successful attacks than other methods.
-However, even with using USE with the same threshold applied in TextFooler and TextBugger to filter out suspicious texts generated by UniTrigger, we observe that only around 28\% of adversarial examples were removed on average.
-Hence, UniTrigger can still drop the prediction accuracy of textCNN to around 30\% and still outperform other attacks (Table \ref{tab:performance_attacks}).
-As UniTrigger is both powerful and cost-effective, the attackers now have much incentives to utilize it in practice.
-Thus, it is crucial to develop an effective approach to defend UniTrigger.
+All those methods, including not only UniTrigger but also other attacks such as HotFlip \cite{ebrahimi2017hotflip}, TextFooler \cite{jin2019bert} and TextBugger \cite{li2018textbugger}, can ensure that the semantic similarity of an input text before and after perturbations is within a threshold.
+Such a similarity can be calculated as the cosine-similarity between two vectorized representations of the pair of texts returned from \textit{Universal Sentence Encoder} (USE) \cite{cer2018universal}.
+However, even after we detect and remove adversarial examples using the same USE threshold applied to TextFooler and TextBugger, UniTrigger still drops the prediction accuracy of CNN to 28-30\%, which significantly outperforms other attack methods (Table \ref{tab:performance_attacks}).
+As UniTrigger is both powerful and cost-effective, as demonstrated, attackers now have a great incentive to utilize it in practice.
+Thus, it is crucial to develop an effective approach to defend this attack.

-\section{HONEYPOT WITH TRAPDOORS}
+\section{Honeypot with Trapdoors}